sethiaarun/customdatasource/README.md

 The data source schema will be derived at run time from the case class; that should extend from [`com.ms.hdi.spark.datasource.model.BaseDataGen`](datasourceutil/src/main/scala/com/ms/hdi/spark/datasource/model/BaseDataGen.scala), and the companion object should extend from [`com.ms.hdi.spark.datasource.model.DataGenObj`](datasourceutil/src/main/scala/com/ms/hdi/spark/datasource/model/DataGenObj.scala).

-For example, the customer model is defined using [`com.ms.hdi.spark.datasource.batch.model.Customer`](batchdatasource/src/main/scala/com/ms/hdi/spark/datasource/batch/model/Customer.scala), and the data generation object is defined by `com.ms.hdi.spark.datasource.batch.model.CustomerObj`.
+For example, the customer model is defined using [`com.ms.hdi.spark.datasource.model.example.Customer`](datasourceutil/src/main/scala/com/ms/hdi/spark/datasource/model/example/Customer.scala), and the data generation object is defined by `com.ms.hdi.spark.datasource.model.example.CustomerObj`.

 The data source has the following configuration options: